HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-18-measurement-dashboard-architecture.md

   - Allows a single engineer familiar with Python (or R if we use Shiny) to manage both the backend (e.g. analytics) and frontend (visualization and design of the dashboard).
   - Faster to implement new charts and dashboards than an analytics API and separate frontend.
   - Enables us to combine multiple dashboards into a single application.
+  - Allows open source contributors to host local versions of our dashboards.
 - **Cons**
   - Building or modifying dashboards is still quite technical, not something a business analyst could do on their own.
   - Harder to implement new charts or dashboards than SaaS or open source dashboard solution.